 Autobiography I have been working in conservation in Africa, Latin America and Europe for over ten years.
-As a qualified vet from Chile, I did my dissertation on female mating choices working with mammal and bird populations from the Atacama desert to the far end of Patagonia.
-I then broadened my skills during my MSc in Conservation Science (Imperial College London), when I studied habitat-species associations in the Hispaniolan solenodon in the Dominican Republic.
-I finally dived into conflicts in conservation during my PhD in Zoology at the University of Oxford, for which I worked on the ecological aspects of conflicts between elephant conservation and local people livelihoods in northern Botswana.
-All of these projects have reinforced my passion for wildlife conservation and the need for interdisciplinary approaches to reducing the impact of conservation conflicts.
+As a qualified vet from Chile, I worked with mammal and bird populations from the Atacama desert to the far end of Patagonia.
+I then broadened my skills during my MSc in Conservation Science (Imperial College London), studying habitat-species associations in the Dominican Republic.
+I finally dived into conservation conflicts during my PhD in Zoology at the University of Oxford, for which I worked to decrease conflicts between the conservation of African elephants and local agriculture in northern Botswana.
+All of these projects have reinforced my passion for biodiversity conservation and the need for interdisciplinary approaches to reducing the impact of conservation conflicts.

-Research interests Conservation conflicts are a key driver of species declines and extinctions, but also of poverty and social inequality worldwide.
-Therefore, my research interests lie at the interface of the ecological and social aspects of conflicts in conservation that aims to benefit both, local people and wildlife.
-In particular, I’ve been working with elephant populations by successfully developing and implementing conflict mitigation methods in Southern Africa.
+Research interests Conservation conflicts are a key driver of species declines, but also of poverty, food insecurity and social inequality worldwide.
+Therefore, my research interests lie at the socio-ecological interface of conflicts that aims to benefit both, local food production and biodiversity conservation.
+I’ve been successfully implementing conflict mitigation methods in Southern Africa.
 Methods that I’m looking forward to implementing in my new Newton Fund collaboration in Latin America.

 Pozo, R.A., McCulloch, G., Stronza, A., Coulson, T. & Songhurst, A. (2017).
 Chilli-briquettes modify elephant temporal behaviour but not their numbers.
 Oryx.